LiaOb21/colora/config/README.md

 You must download the busco lineage of your interest before running colora.
 See [here](https://github.com/LiaOb21/colora/tree/main?tab=readme-ov-file#snakemake-workflow-colora) for instructions on how to download the busco lineage.

-You need to specify the path to your busco lineage in the config file:
+You need to specify the path to your busco lineage in the config file.
+Additionally, you can set further optional parameters.
+For example, if you prefer to use metaeuk rathern than miniprot (which is the default for busco), you can customise the `config.yaml` as follows:

 ```
 # Customisable parameters for busco
 busco:
   lineage: "resources/saccharomycetes_odb10" # lineage to be used for busco analysis
+  optional_params:
+    "--metaeuk": True
 ```

+If you want the default parameters (minprot), you can set `"--metaeuk": ""`.